 5. Happier customers

 Exact inventory reports also help you provide better customer service.
-When customers say they haven’t received one of the products they ordered, you need to be able to check your report and confirm that you have one extra in the warehouse.
+When customers say they haven’t received one of the products they ordered within a given time, it’s not enough to check in with your supply chain management.
+If the product’s been lost, you need to be able to check your report and confirm that you have one extra in the warehouse.
 Likewise, if you regularly keep on top of inventory levels, you can identify incorrect shipments sooner.

-And if your inventory system is up-to-date with purchase orders, you’ll be able to sell customers the products they want because you’ll know more are just about to arrive.
+And if your inventory system is up-to-date with purchase orders, you’ll be able to sell customers the products they want because you’ll know new inventory is on the way.
 This kind of communication encourages your customers to trust you, which in these competitive times, is a valuable asset.

-Reordering will be fast and easy if your reports tell you what products are available.
-When you’re working with correct inventory numbers and a threshold limit is reached, you’ll be able to trigger a new purchase order to replenish your goods and keep sales coming in.
+Reordering will be much more efficient if your reports tell you what products are available.
+When you’re working with correct inventory numbers and a threshold limit is reached, you can use automation to trigger a new purchase order to replenish your goods and keep sales coming in.

-This means you can work methodically through your product set, making informed buying decisions instead of physically checking your warehouse shelves to write a purchase order.
+This means you can work methodically through your product set, making informed buying decisions instead of physically checking individual SKUs on your warehouse shelves to write a purchase order.

-If your reports come from advanced inventory management software, you also can see if you already have products on order with a supplier and if your supplier has long lead times or irregular deliveries.
+If your reports come from advanced inventory management software, you also can see if you already have products on order with a supplier and if your supplier has long lead times or irregular deliveries on finished goods.
 This information is a must if you want to keep reordering under control.

 7. Theft and loss reduction